Describes the available methods for authenticating Greenplum Database clients.

 The general format of the

 pg_hba.conf file is a set of records, one per line.
 Blank lines are ignored, as is any text after a # comment character.
 A record is made up of a number of fields which are separated by spaces and/or tabs.
 Fields can contain white space if the field value is quoted.
 Records cannot be continued across lines.
+Each remote client access record is in this format:

 The meaning of the